franck-cussac/keda-hello-world/README.md

 k apply -f kubernetes/scaler.yaml
 ```

 Wait few seconds, you will see that your deployment will auto scale to 0 because no message are found.
 Congratulation, it works :tada:.
+Now you can send message and see how your application scales.
 Feel free to play with **ScaledObject** specifications to see what happen.